companieshouse/ocr-api/README.md

 ## Docker CHS Setup

+If you have `docker_chs` set up, you can replace `chs-dev` below with `docker_chs` which can be run from any directory.

 - Ensure you have [docker-chs-development](https://github.com/companieshouse/docker-chs-development) installed on your local machine.
-- Run `./bin/chs-dev modules enable ocr` in the docker chs directory to enable the project.
+- Run `chs-dev modules enable ocr` in the docker chs directory to enable the project.
-- Run `tilt up` to start the service.
+- Run `chs-dev up` to start the service.

-To activate this project in development mode, run the following command before tilting up
+To activate this project in development mode, run the following command before running `chs-dev up`:
-- Run `./bin/chs-dev development enable ocr-api`
+- Run `chs-dev development enable ocr-api`

 The ocr-api should be assessable via http://api.chs.local/ocr-api/
 ## Tesseract Training data